bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- broken clouds
+- overcast clouds
-- 96% humidity
+- 97% humidity
 - 5 mph wind
 - 0.1 inches of precipitation in the past 24 hours